Lancashire Woman Reveals Relief Over Ruling

 The crash on a road in Teulada, Costa Blanca, was so serious that the 62-year-old, her granddaughter, niece and friend all had to be pulled from the car.

 Following a ruling in an Alicante civil court, it has been decided that two Spanish drivers were responsible for the incident.
 They have been ordered to pay for the damage caused to the hire vehicle Marilyn was travelling in.
 Because of this their insurers have now admitted liability for the accident in Marilyn’s English claim.

-Irwin Mitchell’s Jennifer Lund, who acts for Marilyn, said: “The family is extremely relieved that the Spanish court has found the two drivers of the other cars responsible for the collision, which now means that we can secure funds for Marilyn’s much-needed medical treatment, care and rehabilitation in the English courts.
+Expert Opinion"The family is extremely relieved that the Spanish court has found the two drivers of the other cars responsible for the collision, which now means that we can secure funds for Marilyn’s much-needed medical treatment, care and rehabilitation in the English courts.

 “We were able to work with our Spanish colleagues to gather vital information to help inform the case and help us in our battle to help Marilyn.

 “Not only was the family’s holiday completely ruined by this accident, but Marilyn’s life has been turned upside down and the injuries she sustained now make everyday tasks like housekeeping, gardening and even washing her hair very difficult.

 “Despite having surgery to her shoulder and physiotherapy, Marilyn is still unable to carry out all of the requirements of her job as a Liaison Manager (which involves a lot of driving, lifting, and packing of residents’ belongings) to the same extent as she did previously.